 The ultimate goal of any camouflage pattern is to simply conceal the human form.
 Hunters through the ages have been successful using simple earth color plaid or even buckskin colored shirts.
 The lines and earth tones are somewhat successful at blurring the shape of the human form.

 Many of us have successfully killed elk up close with archery equipment while donned in any of the expensive and even inexpensive camouflage patterns on the market today.
 You don’t have to spend a lot of money on hunting camouflage to avoid standing out as a human being when elk or deer look your way.

 In our opinion, more effectively fools animals in any environment, instead of impressing the human eye.
-I now use only ASAT camo after several years of proving its effectiveness to myself.
+I have used ASAT camo after several years of proving its effectiveness to myself.
 Especially, with HECS underneath to block the EMF released from muscle movement.

 The light background colors not only blend in with most natural backgrounds, they keep the animal from being able to put together into one unit, the dreaded human form they are actually looking at.
 That is, if you aren’t moving!

 You can read about some personal ASAT hunting stories here.
 Perhaps I suddenly became a much better hunter (not), but I have been undetected by elk that were "looking at" me more often while wearing ASAT camouflage patterns than in previous years of wearing the tree design patterns.

 The light background on ASAT is are designed to create an illusion of depth and other natural “busyness”.
 Hence, an animal has trouble telling where the human form begins and stops.